George R. Latham: Career

 Latham crossed the Appalachian Mountains as a young man, was admitted to the Virginia bar in 1859, and began his legal practice in Grafton, Taylor County, Virginia (now West Virginia), a booming railroad town where the Baltimore and Ohio Railroad connected with the Northwestern Virginia Railroad.
 By 1860, he was publishing a weekly newspaper, the Western Virginian with a motto "the Constitution, the Union and the Enforcement of the Laws" and which endorsed the Constitutional Union Party's presidential ticket of John Bell of Tennessee and Edward Everett of Massachusetts.

 Latham soon commanded the local militia, the Grafton Guards.
 When, contrary to the wishes of western Virginia delegates, the Virginia Secession Convention of 1861 voted for secession on April 17 and various Virginia militia units seized the federal arsenal at Harpers Ferry the following day, Latham and his Grafton Guards protected their railroads.
 The Clarksburg Resolution called for western Virginians to meet at Wheeling on May 13, 1861, before the vote, and Latham became active Taylor County's primary for delegates to the Wheeling Convention.
 Days after Virginians (over the opposition of western Virginians) voted to secede from the Union on May 23, Latham and his Grafton Guards took the train to Wheeling, where they became Company B of the 2nd West Virginia Infantry Regiment.

 Thus, Latham began serving in the Union Army as captain.

-Latham was promoted to colonel of the 6th West Virginia Cavalry Regiment.
-However, he was court-martialed for neglect of duty in allowing the B&O railroad's New Creek Station to be captured by Confederates in November 1864 with almost no resistance.
+He was promoted to colonel commanding the regiment with a commission date of May 24, 1862, and was still colonel when the regiment became known as the 2nd West Virginia Mounted Infantry Regiment.
+Effective January 26, 1864, the regiment was converted to the 5th West Virginia Cavalry Regiment.
+Latham was court-martialed for neglect of duty in allowing the B&O railroad's New Creek Station to be captured by Confederates in November 1864 with almost no resistance.
 Although convicted and sentenced to be dismissed from the service, perhaps because senior authorities recognized the number of times the station changed hands and the size of the raiding force, Latham nonetheless returned to duty and was brevetted brigadier general on March 13, 1865, days after the court martial conviction was reversed and shortly before he was honorably discharged.

 West Virginia voters elected Latham a Unionist to the United States House of Representatives in 1864, and he served from 1865 to 1867, but did not seek re-election.
 Instead, he accepted an appointment consul at Melbourne, Australia in 1867, returning to West Virginia in 1870.
 Latham then briefly lived with his elderly father-in-law and relatives before moved to Buckhannon, the county seat of Upshur County, West Virginia, where he farmed as well as served as school superintendent from 1875 to 1877, Latham also supervised a district of the United States Census for the 10th Census (the first census division of West Virginia).